-In some cases, bringing a dog with diarrhea into the vet for an examination is a good idea.
+In some cases, bringing a dog with diarrhea to the vet for an examination is a good idea.
 In less serious situations, you may be able to treat your pet from the comfort of your own home.
 Of course, if you are ever seriously concerned that your pet is ill, bring them to the vet immediately.

 Learn more about pumpkin, a potential wonder food for dogs with diarrhea.
 If you want to learn more before trying it on your own dog, we’ve got additional information about how pumpkin might help your pup.

-As a pet owner, it is your responsibility to do your research before feeding your pet anything.
+As a pet parent, it is your responsibility to do your research before feeding your pet anything.
 Is pumpkin safe for dogs?
 This is a valid concern, as plenty of foods that are harmless to people could prove toxic for your pups.

 Luckily, your dog can safely eat pumpkin.
 It might even help soothe their tummy if they are struggling with diarrhea.
 There are also potential health benefits associated with feeding your pup pumpkin (in moderation, of course).